Q&A Webcast Episode: 19 February 2012

-In this 19 February 2012 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on judging religions as better and worse, telling a friend about romantic feelings, overfeeding a child as abuse, interest in a lover's writings, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 19 February 2012, I answered questions on judging religions as better and worse, telling a friend about romantic feelings, overfeeding a child as abuse, interest in a lover's writings, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I visited my sister early this week, and now Trey Givens is visiting us!